Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on experiments

 The results of the cross-calibrated $z$ values are shown in \autoref{fig:WHISP-all}.
-By construction, the $z$-values depend on the event generator used in the air shower simulations.
-The WHISP group uses published simulations that employed the event generators that were available at the time of publication.
+The $z$ values depend on the event generator used in the air shower simulations.
+The WHISP group uses published simulations that employed event generators available at the time of publication.
 Therefore, not all data points are available for each event generator.
-At first glance, there is no coherent global picture from 1 PeV to 10 EeV.
-Considering the various conditions under which the experiments were conducted, such as distance to the shower core, zenith angle, and muon energy, does not solve the problem~\cite{Cazon:2020zhx}.
+At first glance, there is no globally coherent picture from 1 PeV to 10 EeV.
+Taking into account the different conditions under which the experiments performed the measurements, such as distance to the shower core, zenith angle, or muon energy, does not reduce the problem~\cite{Cazon:2020zhx}.
 However, two groups can be identified.
-Experiments that directly measure the shower energy with little (red brown markers) or no muon contribution (black markers), such as IceCube and Auger, show a muon deficit in the simulations that grows at a constant rate with increasing energy.
-It appears as an increase in $z$ over the expectation from the cosmic ray composition.
-Experiments with a medium (red) or high muon contribution (orange) to the estimator of the shower energy, or intensity based experiments (green) where the energy scale is inferred from the muon content itself, show no consistent picture.
-This is presumably because the strong dependence of the number of muons on the shower energy masks the deficit.
+Experiments that directly measure the shower energy with little (red brown markers) or no muon contribution (black markers), such as IceCube and Auger, show a muon deficit in the simulations that grows at a constant rate with increasing energy and appears as an increase in $z$ over the expectation from the cosmic ray composition.
+Experiments with medium (red) or high contribution (orange) of muons to the estimator of the shower energy, or intensity based experiments (green) where the energy scale is inferred from the muon content itself, show no consistent picture.
+Presumably because the strong dependence of the number of muons on the shower energy masks the deficit.